BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 **Mainnet:** [https://tomoscan.io/](https://tomoscan.io/)

-> **Note:** Create 2 different TOMO wallets, both with some tokens.
+> **Note:** Create 2 different VIC wallets, both with some tokens.
 The first wallet is to deploy the ICO smart contract or `deployment wallet`, the second one will be used to test it or `buyer wallet`.

 ## 3. Writing the Smart Contracts <a href="#7bd0" id="7bd0"></a>